 Q: Does Microsoft provide software for calculating the TrueSkill updates?

 A: Microsoft has open-sourced the Infer.NET library which can perform TrueSkill updates, but it requires some coding.
-You can also check out an old Blog entry with F# sample code.
+The sample code for the Model-Based Machine Learning book uses Infer.NET to calculate TrueSkill updates.

 Q: When there are more than 2 teams, and all teams start with the same skill distribution, teams that draw do not get identical skill estimates.
 Instead, the estimates are slightly different.
 Is this expected?